Vaguery/pushforth-ruby/README.md

 ## Adaptations and interpretations

 - Maarten's original syntax was very lisp-like in its unadorned instruction tokens.
 In order to set these off from the background text of the script, I've used Ruby's `Symbol` notation for them, adding an initial colon.
 This would just be semantic sugar, except that it also helps simplify my interpreter's evaluation loop.
 - It was unclear in the original paper whether Maarten intended the interpreter to halt _only_ when the initial token was an empty list, a non-list item, or both.
 I've tried to be consistent here, and made it explicit that an empty list is popped when executed.
 This may have consequences downstream that I'm unaware of at this point.
 - Maarten's nomenclature with the "pivot" operator is not used here.
 Maybe when we print stuff, but personally I find it confusing.
+- When an instruction would raise an exception (for example, division by 0), instead of failing silently it produces an `Error` object as a result (pushed to the appropriate stack).
+- the `i combinator` is called `:enlist`

 ## Sort of how it works